 If you are trying to figure out how to pay off student loans faster, consistency beats intensity.
 A smaller extra payment that lasts 36 months usually wins over one aggressive month followed by burnout.

 Use the free student loan payoff calculator to map your totals, then re-run with adjusted extra amounts until the timeline fits your budget reality.
+The principles in the loan extra payment calculator guide apply directly to student loans — the amortization math is identical, and the examples show exactly how each extra dollar shortens your timeline.

-FAQ: Student Loan Payoff Calculator Questions
+FAQ: Student Loan Payoff Questions